randomyaps/test.finobe.com/README.md

 # sitetest1.finobe.com
-this is rewrite of Finobe.com
+rewrite of finobe.com in php.
-ktrain is welcome to Download and Do Modifications And Do another BRANCH
+currently on progress